7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 There is a VPNs directory to fuzz.
 If we have a username format we can fuzz it.
 I forgot to reset the network and then the VPN key.

-# EDITTED TO HERE

-Alh4zr3d goes full sliver and re-introduces me to the wonder of [ScareCrow](https://github.com/optiv/ScareCrow)
+Alh4zr3d goes full sliver and re-introduces me to the wonders of [ScareCrow](https://github.com/optiv/ScareCrow) - a *"Payload creation framework designed around EDR bypass"*; the use of ScareCrow is to covert shellcode created by Sliver into Binaries that have fake signatures and harder for EDR to detect as malicious.

 - https://github.com/BishopFox/sliver/wiki/Pivots
 - https://dominicbreuker.com/post/learning_sliver_c2_10_sideload/

 Tyler references [Orange-Cyberdefense Mindmaps](https://github.com/Orange-Cyberdefense/ocd-mindmaps/blob/main/img/pentest_ad_dark_2023_02.svg), which is a extensive mindmap of AD attacks.

 At this point after watching [Alh4zr3d live](https://www.twitch.tv/videos/1823317510) I decided to approach this by preparing to be able to bypass EDR, AV first before continuing with The VPN route.
 I want to follow both methods and check Tib3rious's way in before getting the second domain controller.
 As objective go the main problem is that I neither have to time or experience over the coming weeks to dedicate to bypassing EDR for the first time without some tried a true way.
-I acknowledge the hand-holding to success with dedicating a significant amount of write and research work for my Archive Project to learn as much from others sturggles.
+I acknowledge the hand-holding to success with dedicating a significant amount of write and research work for my Archive Project to learn as much from others struggles.
 To save myself time in the future struggle of HTB ProLabs that I will hopeful do next year.
-Guessing that Tyler will probably gain a foothold I started by considering my options before going through other paths with [Part 2 of Tyler RTCC video](https://www.youtube.com/watch?v=TUyYUSr0O_Y). [am03bam4n](https://tryhackme.com/p/am03bam4n) was present on this stream and explained that the VPN instability is reflective of the real world - what I took from this is that actually we need away from using the corpusername.ovpn as soon as possible.
+Guessing that Tyler will probably gain a foothold I started by considering my options before going through other paths with [Part 2 of Tyler RTCC video](https://www.youtube.com/watch?v=TUyYUSr0O_Y). [am03bam4n](https://tryhackme.com/p/am03bam4n) was present on this stream and explained that the VPN instability is reflective of the real world - what I took from this is that actually we need away from using the `corpusername.ovpn` as soon as possible.

 `fping` is better than `ping`
 ```bash